hamidur0x/Broken-Heart-Melody/README.md

 ---

 ## 🚀 How to Run
 1. Download or clone the repository.
-2. Ensure `1.mp3` is in the same directory as `index.html`.
+2. Make sure all the files are in the same directory as in the repository.
-3. Open `index.html` in your web browser or open with vscode live server.
+3. Open `index.html` in your web browser **or** open the project folder with VSCode and use the Live Server extension.
-4. Click the **PLAY SONG** button to start.

 ---